martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 ## Retry Integrity Tag {#retry}

-The Retry packet is identical to QUIC version 1, except that the key and nonce used for the Retry Integrity Tag (Sec 5.8 of
+The Retry packet is identical to QUIC version 1, except that the key and nonce used for the Retry Integrity Tag (Sec 5.8 of {{RFC9001}} change to:
-{{QUIC-TLS}} change to:

 ~~~
 secret = 0xe453a2e22377289f08a4458ee1c9a90a4e39696e026372ffc33190b8de5a0123